twolfson/mentor.twolfson.com/README.md

 - Deploy to server.
 Could do S3 but feel like NGINX + LetsEncrypt might be faster due to S3 headaches
 - Build the damn site
   - Favicon
+  - Meta keywords and such?
+SEO?
+  - Lighthouse/a11y check?
 - Add in analytics
 - Add in Sentry for any dynamic JS?
 - See all TODOs